xan1242/UnwiishedPS2Hacks/README.md

 ## TODO:

-- figure out time scaling issues
+- figure out time scaling issues for 60FPS

 - remap actions to other buttons

 - port to other regions (currently only SLES-55380 PAL-E is supported)

-- figure out UI scaling for widescreen
+- figure out UI scaling for widescreen -- partially done, needs a few finishing touches...

 ## Host filesystem usage